Frequently asked questions

 A: On weekends we start at 6 hours and go up from there.
 We want to make sure that clients who really want us to be their photographer have the opportunity to hire us.
-Even though 6 hours ins’t the ideal time to have a wedding photographer we can at least cover the base of your day for you.
+Even though 6 hours isn’t the ideal time to have a wedding photographer we can at least cover the base of your day for you.
 Weekday City Hall and elopements start at 1 hour and go up from there.

 Q: You shot my friend/family members wedding a year or two ago, your pricing is different now.
 Can you shoot my wedding for what you charged them or give any sort of discount for me?
-I unfortunately can’t afford your starting rate.
+I, unfortunately, can’t afford your starting rate.

 A: When deciding to make a buying decision on something as valuable and sentimental as photography, you may encounter multiple feelings.
 Why?
 Because photography IS important and for quality, it can also become an investment, which can then arise conflictions inside if you are on a budget.
 Because photography has such a wide based market it is imperative that you choose a photographer that you feel fits you perfectly.
 There is a right photographer for every single couple whether it’s based on price, style, personality or all of the above.
 I take multiple factors into consideration when setting the pricing for my business.
 I take into account: Costs that will be associated to me to shoot weddings, my gear that needs to stay up to date and maintained, my years of experience, the quality of service and quality of products I offer, the average prices of my colleague who are in the same market and quality as me, my time, as well as supply and demand.
 You will find photographers who are more expensive than I am and I guarantee that you will find a photographer who is less expensive than I am.
-You should choose your photographer for reasons that hold value to you.
-My clients place high value on photography itself and investing in it is important to them.
-I try to have a starting point that I feel comfortable knowing I will be fully compensated for what I give as well as let’s people who have a smaller budget able to have me as their photographer.
+You should choose your photographer for reasons that hold value for you.
+My clients place a high value on photography itself and investing in it is important to them.
+I try to have a starting point that I feel comfortable knowing I will be fully compensated for what I give as well as lets people who have a smaller budget able to have me as their photographer.
 If I happen to be above a certain budget and you do value photography, I would be more than happy to refer you to a photographer who may be within a price point that works for you.
 There are many part-time and amateur photographers available who may be new but still have a good eye.
 Yet, you must be willing to take on the risk.
 There is often a reason a photographer is willing to work for free or cheap.
 As a professional photographer, I don’t recommend hiring free photographers.

 Q: I would like to book your 8 or 10 hour package but I do not need or want an engagement with it, can I get a discount or add extra hours to my wedding day in place of the engagement shoot?

 A: We charge by the hour that we will be present to work your wedding.
-The engagement sessions and books in an 8+ hour wedding are complimentary items we add into the packages.
+The engagement sessions and books in an 8+ hour wedding are complimentary items we add to the packages.
 If you do not want this you have the option to not take advantage of the extra photo shoot or book but our rates are final.

 Q: What is your photography style?